imennajar/VBA_challenge/README.md

 # 2. what we will learn from this project

     - How to declare and use the right variables
-    - How to use the right instructions: input of date, condition, iteration, and output of data
+    - How to use the right instructions: data emtry, condition, iteration, and data display
     - How to call predefined functions
-    - How to call created function
+    - How to call created functions
     - How to apply the same code in several sheets

 # 3. Software used